jazzband/django-analytical/docs/install.rst

 Integration of your analytics service is very simple.
 There are four
-steps: installing the package, adding it to the list of installed Django applications, adding the template tags to your base template, and adding the identifiers for the services you use to the project settings.
+steps: installing the package, adding it to the list of installed Django applications, adding the template tags to your base template, and configuring the services you use in the project settings.

 #. `Installing the Python package`_
 #. `Installing the Django application`_
 #. `Adding the template tags to the base template`_
 #. `Configuring the application`_

+.. _installing-the-package:

 Installing the Python package
 =============================